-3.3.19 Mental Disorder and Chemical Dependency Treatment
+3.3.19 Mental Disorder, Habilitative Therapy, and Chemical Dependency Treatment

-Important: Precertification is required for all treatment in order to receive maximum Plan benefits.
-If precertification is not obtained, benefits will be reduced.
+Important: Precertification is required for all treatment listed in section 3.2.2, Services Requiring Pre-certification, in order to receive maximum Plan benefits.
+If precertification is not obtained for these services, benefits will be reduced.
 Please refer to section 3.2, Pre-certification for additional information.